Ardbd/3E-Design-Service/docs/esc/errson_sediment.md

 - Regulatory Compliance: Ensuring that all ESC measures meet local, provincial, and federal requirements, including conservation authority and municipal guidelines.
 - Construction Monitoring and Maintenance Plans: Providing guidance on the installation, inspection, and maintenance of ESC measures to ensure their effectiveness throughout the construction process.

 By implementing industry best practices and innovative solutions, our Erosion and Sediment Control Plans minimize environmental impact, protect infrastructure, and support the smooth progress of construction projects.
-At 3E Design Services, we are committed to helping clients achieve compliance while promoting sustainable development practices.
+At **3E Design Services**, we are committed to helping clients achieve compliance while promoting sustainable development practices.